Lunar2kPS/advanced-cpp/README.md

         - https://man7.org/linux/man-pages/man3/dlopen.3.html#LIBRARY

-## Learning Topics
-- JSON saving/loading
-- Embedding C# scripting
-- Cross-platform support (Win/Mac/Linux/Pi)
-- Using EC/ECS
-- File I/O
-- Rendering realtime 2D pixel art
-- Using GUI
-- HTTP Networking
-- TCP/UDP Networking

-## 🛠️ Project Dependencies
+## Project Dependencies
-- .NET 7+ (SDK) ⚠️ _(more instructions to come soon about this)_
+- .NET 7+ (SDK) 🛠️ _(more instructions to come soon about this)_
 - [Nlohmann's Json Library v3.11.2](https://github.com/nlohmann/json/releases/tag/v3.11.2)
+    - ℹ️ Nlohmann's Json Library allows you to easily read and write to [JSON _(JavaScript Object Notation)_](https://www.json.org/json-en.html), which is a widely used text-based format for saving and loading data into any program that supports reading/writing to it.
-    - Downloaded the `include.zip`, deleted the `include` folder and `meson.build` file, and changed the structure to easily `#include "nlohmann/json.hpp"`
+    - ⚙️ **Include/compile/link instructions:** Download the `include.zip` (from one of the GitHub releases), delete the `include` folder and `meson.build` file, and change the folder structure to easily `#include "nlohmann/json.hpp"`
 - [EnTT v3.12.2](https://github.com/skypjack/entt)
+    - ℹ️ EnTT is a library for ECS _(Entity-Component System)_ architecture, similar to Unity GameObjects (entities) and MonoBehaviours (components).
-    - Downloaded their single-file header include ([entt.hpp](https://github.com/skypjack/entt/blob/v3.12.2/single_include/entt/entt.hpp))
+    - ⚙️ **Include/compile/link instructions:** Download their single-file header include ([entt.hpp](https://github.com/skypjack/entt/blob/v3.12.2/single_include/entt/entt.hpp))
 - [GLAD v2.0.4](https://github.com/Dav1dde/glad/tree/v2.0.4)
+    - ℹ️ _(GL Loader-Generator)_ is used to load modern OpenGL functions on a variety of machines and environments, to make it much easier to get started using OpenGL features in cross-platform projects.
-    - Linked in their README, use their [webservice](https://gen.glad.sh/) to generate the files you need.
+    - ⚙️ **Include/compile/link instructions:** Linked in their README, use their [webservice](https://gen.glad.sh/) to generate the files you need.
         - I had some trouble setting this up, but it turned out to be easy!
 See [glad issue #443](https://github.com/Dav1dde/glad/issues/443) for more details.
         - See [this screenshot](/docs/images/Glad%20v2.0.4%20Generation%20Options.png) for my exact options used!
 - [![Git icon](/docs/images/Git%20Icon%20(Small%20Orange).png "GLFW is brought in as a git submodule")](https://git-scm.com/book/en/v2/Git-Tools-Submodules) [GLFW v3.3.8](https://github.com/glfw/glfw/tree/3.3.8)
+    - ℹ️ GLFW _(Graphics Library Framework)_ is used for creating our game window in a cross-platform way.
 - [![Git icon](/docs/images/Git%20Icon%20(Small%20Orange).png "GLM is brought in as a git submodule")](https://git-scm.com/book/en/v2/Git-Tools-Submodules) [GLM v0.9.9.8](https://github.com/g-truc/glm/tree/0.9.9.8)
+    - ℹ️ GLM _(OpenGL Mathematics)_ is used for our vector and matrix types, with similar usage to GLSL shader programs.
 - [![Git icon](/docs/images/Git%20Icon%20(Small%20Orange).png "Dear ImGui is brought in as a git submodule")](https://git-scm.com/book/en/v2/Git-Tools-Submodules) [(Dear) ImGui v1.89.9-docking](https://github.com/ocornut/imgui/tree/v1.89.9-docking)
+    - ℹ️ Dear ImGui _([previously named just "ImGui"](https://github.com/ocornut/imgui/discussions/4041) -- Immediate Mode Graphical User Interface)_ is used for developer/debugging user interface, like panels, text, buttons, and other GUI controls.

 ## Resources
 - https://www.baeldung.com/java-structural-design-patterns